anushka012399/Battle_Of_Neighborhood/README.md

 # Battle Of Neighborhood
-This was made by me in 2020 for IBM Final Capstone Project.
 Built a Recommender System for expats looking for a family friendly neighborhoods in Downtown Toronto.<br><br>

 ***Business Problem***<br>